|

 Assessor(s) | A.G.
 Rebelo, H. Mtshali & L. von Staden |

-Justification | A range-restricted (EOO 6457 km²), but locally common species that is declining due to rapid agricultural expansion within the northern part of its range.
-Based on observed rate of habitat loss, a population reduction of at least 20% is projected by 2050, within three generations of this species (generation length 15 years). |
+Justification | Serruria decipiens is a range-restricted species with an extent of occurrence (EOO) of 6 457 km² and an area of occupancy (AOO) of 664 km².
+It is a locally common species, with more than 15 locations extant, but it is declining due to rapid agricultural expansion within the northern part of its range.
+Based on observed rate of habitat loss between 1990 and 2014, a population reduction of at least 20% is projected by 2050, within three generations (generation length 20 years).
+This species therefore almost meets the thresholds for listing as Vulnerable under criterion A and B and is listed as Near Threatened. |

 Distribution |